State Diagrams to determine Tree Tensor Network Operators: Acknowledgements

+The authors want to thank the International Quantum Tensor Network for the opportunity to discuss our findings with the Tensor Network Community.

-\paragraph{Acknowledgements} This research is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
+\paragraph{Funding information} The research is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
 The research is also supported by the Bavarian Ministry of Economic Affairs, Regional Development and Energy via the project BayQS with funds from the Hightech Agenda Bayern.